jweezy24/cs339Project2/README.md

 # Cs339Project2

 We build a system of objects that listen to each other on multiple networks.
+SERVER ONLY WORKS ON DEBIAN BASED OPERATING SYSTEMS.

 ## Getting Started